Zero-point energy: Vacuum birefringence

 Both Einstein's theory of special and general relativity state that light should pass freely through a vacuum without being altered, a principle known as Lorentz invariance.
 Yet, in theory, large nonlinear self-interaction of light due to quantum fluctuations should lead to this principle being measurably violated if the interactions are strong enough.
-Nearly all theories of quantum gravity predict that that Lorentz invariance is not an exact symmetry of nature.
+Nearly all theories of quantum gravity predict that Lorentz invariance is not an exact symmetry of nature.
 It is predicted the speed at which light travels through the vacuum depends on its direction, polarization and the local strength of the magnetic field.
 There have been a number of inconclusive results which claim to show evidence of a Lorentz violation by finding a rotation of the polarization plane of light coming from distant galaxies.
 The first concrete evidence for vacuum birefringence was published in 2017 when a team of astronomers looked at the light coming from the star RX J1856.5-3754, the closest discovered neutron star to Earth.

 Roberto Mignani at the National Institute for Astrophysics in Milan who led the team of astronomers has commented that "When Einstein came up with the theory of general relativity 100 years ago, he had no idea that it would be used for navigational systems.
 The consequences of this discovery probably will also have to be realised on a longer timescale."
 The team found that visible light from the star had undergone linear polarisation of around 16%.
 If the birefringence had been caused by light passing through interstellar gas or plasma, the effect should have been no more than 1%.
 Definitive proof would require repeating the observation at other wavelengths and on other neutron stars.
 At X-ray wavelengths the polarization from the quantum fluctuations should be near 100%.
 Although no telescope currently exists that can make such measurements, there are several proposed X-ray telescopes that may soon be able to verify the result conclusively such as China's Hard X-ray Modulation Telescope (HXMT) and NASA's Imaging X-ray Polarimetry Explorer (IXPE).